 - Don’t peel fruit.
 America’s pediatrician, “Dr. Bill” Sears, says: “The skins of fruits are rich sources of fiber, so don’t peel apples and pears.
 Serve your child nectar (which contains pulp) rather than fiberless plain juice.
 Better yet, serve the whole fruit rather than its juice.”

 - Add Tomorrow’s Nutrition Sunfiber to their favorite recipes.
 Mix a scoop or two of this soluble fiber supplement into your pancake batter, cookie dough or pasta sauce.
 It won’t change the food’s color, odor, flavor or texture.
 This helps your little ones meet that fiber requirement without any fuss.
 And unlike some fiber supplements, there are no painful or embarrassing side effects with Tomorrow’s Nutrition Sunfiber.

 - Pile on the berries.
 Raspberries, blackberries and blueberries are rich in fiber.
 Sprinkle berries on their yogurt, pudding or gelatin.
 Add berries to their favorite breakfast cereal to double or even triple its fiber content.

 - Give them popcorn and nuts as snacks.
 Two cups of popcorn contain two grams of fiber, four times the amount of fiber in their favorite cheesy crackers.
 Add some nuts – almonds, pecans and walnuts are highest in fiber – to really rev up this snack’s fiber content.

 Most of us consume about half of the fiber our bodies need to function correctly.
 As parents, we may need to get inventive about ways to increase our family’s fiber intake.
-Because Tomorrow’s Nutrition Sunfiber blends into most foods and beverages without altering their taste, aroma or texture, it’s an easy way to help kids and adults reach their daily fiber requirements.
+Because Tomorrow’s Nutrition Sunfiber blends into most foods and beverages without altering their taste, aroma or texture, it’s an easy way to help adults and kids reach their daily fiber requirements.